naftali100/async_tgbot/README.md

 # bot_lib

-simple flexiable and async library based on amphp for telegram bot api.
+simple flexible and async library based on amphp for telegram bot api.

 ## installation